Domestic Violence and Abuse Proceedings

 A victim of domestic violence is a person protected by the Act and includes any person who is: (1) 18 years of age or older; (2) an emancipated minor who has been subjected to domestic violence by a spouse, former spouse, or any other person who is a present or former household member; or (3) regardless of age, subjected to domestic violence by a person with whom the victim has had a child in common or with whom the victim has had a dating relationship.

-There are various remedies available to a victim of domestic violence, including but not limited to the following: obtaining exclusive possession of the residence; obtaining temporary custody of the children; obtaining financial support.
+There are various remedies available to a victim of domestic violence, including but not limited to the following: a restraining order preventing contact with the victim; obtaining exclusive possession of the residence; obtaining temporary custody of the children; and/or obtaining financial support.

 If you have you been served with a Temporary Restraining Order, you will need an experienced attorney to protect your rights and defend against the allegations.
 Domestic violence accusations can lead to: